federicosia/django-backend-toy/README.md

 # it-shopper
-Toy backend used to learn Django and other things
+Toy backend used to learn Django and other things!